Neeshi14/Thyorid-Prediction/README.md

 ## Dataset

-The dataset used is the "thyroid_cancer_risk_data.csv" dataset, available on Kaggle.
+The dataset used is the "thyroid_cancer_risk_data.csv" dataset, available on Kaggle.These is the link of the dataset [here](https://www.kaggle.com/datasets/mzohaibzeeshan/thyroid-cancer-risk-dataset).

 ## Features